 Still, many workforces suffer from poor communication, lack of trust, and low engagement, eroding the chances of great teamwork in the workplace.

 But, people still want teamwork.
 And 3 out of 4 employers consider teamwork very important.

 The key is to give your team the right conditions to develop and grow.
+When you want to build teamwork among your workforce, we have some tips to share.
+Enhancing the teamwork aspects is not straight forward, however it's not impossible.
 Here are 12 teamwork “healthy conditions” to consider:

 If you want to build great teamwork, start from the top.
 Leadership is a crucial driver of teamwork, and all they must do is to lead by example.
 They are the ones that the rest of your company look to for direction, so managers should establish teamwork as the norm.

 Ensure leadership is involved in effective communication so employees at all levels can understand the overarching company goal towards which they are working.

 “A team is successful only when they have a common goal.
 Not only does this goal need to be set, but it also has to be communicated to each team member.” - Laura Noodapera

 The key pillar of collaboration is communication.
 Teamwork develops when team members feel like they can speak openly, share ideas without getting shot down (and build on those of others), make suggestions, and voice their opinions.
 Make sure communication is not just flowing downward but also upward, and between team members.
 Multi-way communication is the goal.